That-H/untitled_bandit/README.md

 - In the top left are basic statistics, including current health, position, floor number, and turns completed.
 - Below the previous window is a window displaying the extent of the player's current attacks.
 - In the top right corner, current held keys are displayed.
+- On the right of the main window, a log of attacks and major events is displayed, with timestamps.

 ### Controls

-Movement can be achieved using any of the following key sets (choose whichever you are most comfortable with):
+Movement can be achieved using any of the following key sets (choose whichever you are most comfortable
+        with):

     - wasd
     - arrow keys
     - hjkl

 The player may also choose to do nothing for a turn, which is performed by pressing the period ('.').

-## Running the game
+## Running The Game

 The github repository contains, in the target/release/ folder, an optimised executable file that runs the game.
+Alternatively, you can build the game from the source code and run the resulting binary.
+See [Building From Source](#Building-From-Source)

 ## Dependencies